ynput/ayon-documentation/website/docs/addon_blender_artist.md

 ## Layouts in Blender

-A layout is a set of elements that populate a scene.
-AYON allows to version and manage those sets.
+A **Layout** is a set of loaded products that are loaded in your scene.
+You can produce layout from selected products and version manage such set via AYON toolset.

 ### Publishing a layout